Intro-to-Data-and-Viz/Intro-to-Data-and-Viz.github.io/03-wrangling-content/transformations.md

 ---

 # Transformations
+- `LO3` – Students should demonstrate the ability to adapt a given Jupyter Notebook to transform a novel dataset
+- `LO5` - Students should be able to identify appropriate tools for 'data wrangling' and explain the purpose of the tools

 Once you have a handle on your data, and are starting to understand the changes that need to be made - you can start transforming the data.